kristina-nikolova/music-catalog/README.md

 ## Summary

-The app allows you to handle your spotify playlist, to follow a new one from list of recommended playlist for you.
+The app allows you to handle your spotify playlists, to follow a new one from list of recommended playlist for you.
 Also you can play your tracks in the web and to set a **MOOD to every track** from a list of predefined moods.
-Base on your playes tracks and their mood, you can see your **TOP tracks** and your MOOD for this day.
+Base on your played tracks and their mood, you can see your **TOP tracks** and your **MOOD** for this day.

-##Structure
+## Structure

 - web-app
 - server